DSharpPlus/DSharpPlus/docs/articles/lavalink/implementation.md

     }
 }
 ```
+We are now ready to start the bot.
 If everything is configured properly, you should see a Lavalink connection appear in your DSharpPlus console:

 ```
 [WebSocket] [Debug] Received OP 10 (HELLO) - Trying to either resume or identify.